 Museu del Perfum

-Housed in the back of the Regia perfume store, this museum contains everything from ancient Egyptian and Roman (the latter mostly from...
+Housed in the back of the Regia perfume store , this museum contains oddities from ancient Egyptian and Roman scent receptacles (the...

 Casa Lleó Morera